Vegas Dream, Analyzed

 Hated By: Kids Who Didn’t Have the Manual

 I have a personal vendetta here.
-The base exchange was the only place to buy American NES games when my family lived in Germany, and their supply was always weird.
-They’d fill shelves with lower-tier NES releases like The Adventures of Lolo or Defender of the Crown, with only a single copy of Zelda II or some other game people actually wanted.
-This meant that every kid at school had certain NES games, and Milon’s Secret Castle was one of them.
+The air force base exchange was the only place to buy American NES games when my family lived in Germany, and their supply was always weird.
+They’d fill shelves with lower-tier NES releases like The Adventures of Lolo or Defender of the Crown, with only a single copy of Zelda II or some other game that kids actually wanted.
+This meant that my every classmate had certain NES games, and Milon’s Secret Castle was one of them.
 So if, like me, you had a game that everyone wanted to borrow (Mega Man 2, in this case) you got used to kids lending you Milon’s Secret Castle in exchange.

 Some NES games are perfectly playable if you go in cold.
 Milon’s Secret Castle is not one of them.
 The game is inscrutable from the start, with no hints as to how you’re meant to scour rooms for hidden items, break walls with Milon’s bubble weapon, and eventually unlock the first boss.
 The manual sheds a little light on things, but I was left to navigate Milon’s Secret Castle with only my limited intuition.
 It didn’t help that Milon runs, jumps, fires bubbles, and does just about everything in that slightly awkward manner favored by mid-1980s NES platformers.
 His castle could stay secret for all I cared.